curlpipe/ox/roadmap.todo.md

 - [ ] 0.1.1 (Editor basics #2)
   - [ ] Ability to create new files
   - [ ] Allow opening of files from within the editor
-  - [ ] Better file opening
-    - [ ] New file created when not recognised
-    - [ ] Allow opening without providing a file name argument
   - [X] Fix current and potential runtime errors
     - [X] Create a better warning and error system
   - [X] Update statusline